 - Stillbirth Compensation Claims

-To make birth injury compensation claims, you first have to meet your birth injury solicitor.
+To make claims about negligence during childbirth, you first have to meet your negligence claims solicitor.
 When you come to us to assist you, there are vital pieces of information we share with you about your claims once we have evaluated your claims and are convinced that you have a valid claim with good chances of winning.
-Even if you are not sure that you suffered medical negligence, you are welcome to speak with us and discuss your concerns.
+Even if you are not sure that you are a victim of negligent treatment, you are welcome to speak with us and discuss your concerns.

 - Duty- By demonstrating duty, you demonstrate that an Obstetrician, a GP, a Midwife or another healthcare professional had the responsibility to ensure you received quality medical attention.
 In other words, they owed you a “duty of care.”

 - Deviation- Here you demonstrate that despite owing you a duty of care, the medical professionals deviated from or breached the duty of care owed you by failing to provide you with the right standard of care.

 - Direct Causation- This is a very vital part in proving your claims.
 This where you establish that the breach of duty of care or negligent treatment is the direct case of the complications you and your child have suffered.

 - Damages- It is equally vital to the success of your claims and getting a deserving compensation amount when you are able to show damages caused (how you have been affected) by the injury.
 These could be financial damages, psychological damages, social damages in addition to physical damages.

 The success of your claims hinges on being able to prove these vital areas of medical negligence.
 Furthermore, there are information, documents and relevant facts that will be used to support your claims.